Skip to main content

 How do I start my pregnancy care?

-As soon as you find out you're pregnant you can book an appointment with:
+As soon as you find out you're pregnant you can refer yourself for NHS pregnancy care so you can start your antenatal care with a midwife.

 Your first midwife appointment